 So just follow the steps below and disable this feature quickly.

-Step-1: First, You have to open Power Option, so type power option in the search box from Start, and then click Power & Sleep settings.
+Step-1: First, You have to open Power Options, so type Control Panel in the search box from Start, and then click Control Panel.

-Step-2: After that, click Choose what the power button does.
+Step-4: After that, click Choose what the power buttons do.

 There could be some apps that are at fault here.
 You’ll see that some apps have high startup impact than others.
 So, if you don’t need them, just disable them.
 They can cause slow boot up in Windows 10.